 Instructions

-- The night before you want to to make pancakes, mix together the sourdough discard, flour, sugar, and buttermilk in a large bowl.
+- Overnight Option: The night before you want to make pancakes, mix together the sourdough discard, flour, sugar, and buttermilk in a large bowl.
 Cover and let rest at room temperature overnight.
+[Tip: if you want your pancakes to have even more sourdough flavor, let the batter ferment in the fridge overnight!]
+You can keep this batter in the fridge for up to 2 days.

-- Mix together the sourdough discard, flour, sugar, and buttermilk in a large bowl.
+- Same Day Option: Mix together the sourdough discard, flour, sugar, and buttermilk in a large bowl.
 Cover and let rest for 30-60 minutes to give the flour time to hydrate.

-- Whisk together the eggs, melted butter, vanilla, lemon zest, and lemon juice.
-Add to the flour mixture.
-Add in the poppy seeds, baking soda and salt and mix until combined.
+- In the morning (or after the batter has rested), whisk together the eggs, melted butter, vanilla, lemon zest, and lemon juice and add to the flour mixture.
+Then add in the poppy seeds, baking powder, baking soda, and salt and mix until combined.
+The batter should be thick but pourable (if the batter is too thick, add more buttermilk 1 tablespoon at a time until a pourable consistency is reached).

 To Cook